Yaoofi/Mietek/README.md

-This is code for discord bor called Mieczysław
+This is code for discord bot called Mieczysław